-- 3 Transport links to the site are very good given the town centre location.
+- Transport links to the site are very good given the town centre location.
 The shopping mall has a mix of uses at present with retail and commercial uses as well as existing apartments.
-The proposal involves reconfiguration of the existing building without extending so the general character of the area will be maintained. - Staffordshire Moorlands BC has acknowledged through a Strategic Housing Market Assessment that a shortage of housing exists locally, including for smaller residential units.
+The proposal involves reconfiguration of the existing building without extending so the general character of the area will be maintained.
+The character of the conservation will be unchanged as a result of the addition and reconfiguration of windows. - Staffordshire Moorlands BC has acknowledged through a Strategic Housing Market Assessment that a shortage of housing exists locally, including for smaller residential units.
 The submitted scheme for the site is designed to create sustainable development with market housing being desirable to local people.
-The aim is for an environment to be safe and attractive in a community in which people will aspire to live and remain. - The proposal, in detail, is for the reconfiguration to accommodate an additional 3 two bedroom apartments and 3 retail units.
+The aim is for an environment to be safe and attractive in a community in which people will aspire to live and remain. - The proposal, in detail, is for the reconfiguration to accommodate an five apartments (3 two bedroom and 2 one bedroom apartments) and two retail units.
 Aerial image of the site currently and surroundings are provided below.
 The site is shown identified in red.